-Dr. Aubrey Knight has been named associate dean for student affairs at the Virginia Tech Carilion School of Medicine.
+Dr. Aubrey Knight named associate dean for student affairs at Virginia Tech Carilion School of Medicine

 In his new role, Knight manages student affairs for all four years of the medical school curriculum.
 He oversees career mentoring and advising, academic support services, policies and procedures, counseling and wellness, student financial support services, student government, and residency applications.